Code-Institute-Submissions/email2ify-Calculator_JanResub/README.md

    <h2><Strong>Bugs & Fixes</strong></h2>

 <ul>
-<p>I had bugs and I was able to figure out the errors of the functions and loops.</p>
+<p>I had bugs, and trailing white spaces, blank errors, missing last line after the function was called.
+But I was able to figure out the errors by carefully following the intructions of the error lines and the loops. </p>
 </ul>